grahampugh/erase-install/README.md

     sudo bash erase-install.sh --version=10.14
     ```

-* Run the script with argument `--build=XYZ123` to check for the installer which matches the specified build ID, rather than the latest production installer.
-This allows the reinstallation of a forked or beta version.
+* Run the script with argument `--build=XYZ123` to check for the installer which matches the specified build ID, rather than the latest production installer or the same build.
 Note that it will only work if the build is compatible with the device on which you are running the script.

     ```
     sudo bash erase-install.sh --build=XYZ123